 - your personal academic skills and professional background

-- Once you have successfully completed your testing you must enroll in an alternate route program and complete the training or coursework required.
+- You must enroll in an alternate route program and complete the training or coursework required.
 You will then be ready for your initial alternate license and internship.

 Submit to the Office of Educator Licensure a completed licensure application, sealed transcript showing degree, your original Praxis scores and proof of alternate route enrollment.